the space beneath every thought.

 control over self?

-not the slightest. where is the control in breathing, or heart beating?
+not the slightest. where is the control in breathing, or the heart beating?

 the need for big and swift change in life?

-yes, but only if we feel rushed. which really defies the very basic nature of natural transformation.
+only if we are in a rush. which really defies the very basic nature of transformation.

 so what is really needed?